Bienvenue au cours de Français 2

 Students are expected to produce their own original work.
 An on-line translation agency (or similar service) may be used for translating a single word, not for translating or writing sentences and/or extensive phrases.
 Work is to be done at an appropriate French 2 level.
 If student work is not original, it will be automatically graded as a 0.

-Tutoring is offered on Monday and Tuesday afternoons from 3:00 - 3:40 by appointment.
+Tutoring is offered on Monday afternoons from 3:00 - 3:40 by appointment and during "A Lunch" on Tuesdays.
 In order for me to effectively meet their needs, students should alert me as to the specific material that they would like to review.
-I have posted helpful websites that will enable students to practice vocabulary, grammar and listening activities at home.
+On Canvas, I have posted helpful websites that will enable students to practice vocabulary, grammar and listening activities at home.
 There is a wealth of helpful information on the Internet that can assist students who have questions or students who want to further their learning.
 There are excellent instructional videos on YouTube, interesting lessons on TV5 and BBC on-line and grammar and vocabulary review on quia.com and quizlet.com.

 Thank you for partnering with me to ensure the success of your student!